 - We have a limited operating history, have not completed any clinical trials beyond Phase 1, have no products approved for commercial sale and have not generated any revenue, which may make it difficult for investors to evaluate our current business and likelihood of success and viability. - We have incurred significant net losses since our inception and have not generated any revenue.
 We expect to incur continued losses for the foreseeable future and may never achieve or maintain profitability. - We are substantially dependent on the success of our lead product candidate, tovorafenib (DAY101), which is currently in clinical development and has not completed a pivotal trial. - Our ability to generate revenue and achieve profitability depends significantly on our ability to achieve several objectives relating to the discovery or identification, development and commercialization of our product candidates. - We will require substantial additional capital to finance our operations and achieve our goals.
 If we are unable to raise capital when needed or on terms acceptable to us, we may be forced to delay, reduce or eliminate our research or product development programs, any future commercialization efforts or other operations. - Clinical trials are very expensive, time-consuming and difficult to design and implement, and involve uncertain outcomes.
 Furthermore, results of earlier preclinical studies and clinical trials may not be predictive of results of future preclinical studies or clinical trials.
-Our product candidates may not have favorable results in later clinical trials, if any, or receive regulatory approval. - We relied upon data from an investigator-initiated Phase 1 clinical trial (PNOC014) and we do not control the trial operations or reporting of the results. - If we fail to demonstrate safety and efficacy to our stakeholders, our reputation may be harmed and our business will suffer. - The development and commercialization of pharmaceutical products are subject to extensive regulation, and we may not obtain regulatory approvals for tovorafenib (DAY101), pimasertib or any future product candidates, on a timely basis or at all. - The manufacture of our product candidates is complex.
-Our third-party manufacturers may encounter difficulties in production, which could delay or entirely halt their ability to supply our product candidates for clinical trials or, if approved, for commercial sale. - Our future success depends on our ability to retain our executive officers and key employees and to attract, retain and motivate qualified personnel and manage our human capital. - We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth.
+Our product candidates may not have favorable results in later clinical trials, if any, or receive marketing authorization. - We may rely on data from investigator-initiated studies, as we did for the Phase 1 clinical trial (PNOC014), and we do not control the trial operations or reporting of the results of such trials. - The development and commercialization of pharmaceutical products are subject to extensive regulation, and we may not obtain marketing authorizations for tovorafenib (DAY101), pimasertib or any future product candidates, on a timely basis or at all. - The manufacture of pharmaceutical products, including our product candidates, is complex.
+Our third-party manufacturers may encounter difficulties in production, which could delay or entirely halt their ability to supply our product candidates for clinical trials or, if approved, our products for commercial sale. - Our future success depends on our ability to retain our executive officers and key employees and to attract, retain and motivate qualified personnel and manage our human capital. - We will need to grow the size and capabilities of our organization, and we may experience difficulties in managing this growth.

-• If we are unable to obtain and maintain patent protection or other necessary rights for our products and technology, or if the scope of the patent protection obtained is not sufficiently broad or our rights under licensed patents are not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our products and technology may be adversely affected.
+• If we are unable to obtain and maintain patent protection or other necessary rights for our products and technology, or if the scope of the patent protection obtained is not sufficiently broad or our rights under our patents (owned, co-owned or licensed) is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our products and technology may be adversely affected.